pnp/script-samples/scripts/spo-get-and-export-list-fields/README.md

 plugin: add-to-gallery
 ---

-# Get SharePoint List Or Library Permissions And Export It To CSV
+# Get SharePoint List Fields With Required properties And Export It To CSV

 ## Summary

-Many times we have requirements like get any specific list/library permissions and Export to CSV.
+This sample read site url and list/library title from user and fetch some required field properties and then export it to CSV

 ## Implementation